-We present a generalizable novel view generation method which allows for changing the visual appearance of a scene while ensuring multi-view consistency.
-For this we build upon Generalizable NeRF Transformer (GNT) \cite{GNT}, a transformer \cite{transformer} based novel view synthesis method.
-Specifically, we introduce a latent appearance variable to enable control of the visual appearance of rendered views.
-By using a generalizable NeRF model and this latent appearance variable, we are able to render novel views and change the appearance of scenes which are not seen when training our model without the need for observations of the scene at the target appearance.
+We present a generalizable novel view synthesis method that allows for changing the visual appearance of a scene while ensuring multi-view consistency.
+For this we build upon Generalizable NeRF Transformer (GNT) \cite{GNT}, a transformer-based \cite{transformer} novel view synthesis method.
+Specifically, we introduce a latent appearance variable to enable the control of the visual appearance of rendered views.
+By using a generalizable NeRF model and the introduced latent appearance variable, we are able to render novel views and change the appearance of scenes that are not seen when training our model without the need for observations of the scene at the target appearance.
 We will release code and trained models.

-In summary our main contributions are: \begin{itemize} \item We introduce a method that allows for changing the appearance of a novel scene, while ensuring multi-view consistency, by using a latent appearance variable conditioned on a target visual appearance. \item We propose a novel loss function which is designed to align the views rendered with a target appearance to the scene observed in that target condition, which enables jointly learning novel view synthesis and appearance change. \item We create a synthetic dataset containing urban scenes, with each scene available at four different diverse weather and lighting conditions.
-The dataset is used for training our model at visual appearance change and enables quantitative evaluation.
+In summary, our main contributions are: \begin{itemize} \item We introduce a method that allows for changing the appearance of a novel scene, while ensuring multi-view consistency, by using a latent appearance variable conditioned on a target visual appearance. \item We propose a novel loss function which is designed to align the views rendered with a target appearance to the scene observed in that target condition, which enables jointly learning novel view synthesis and appearance change. \item We create a synthetic dataset containing urban scenes, with each scene available at four different diverse weather and lighting conditions.
+The dataset is used for training our model for visual appearance change and enables quantitative evaluation.
 The dataset will be made publicly available. \end{itemize}

-\paragraph{Limitations.\ } Our work is restricted to realistic weather and lighting conditions, and we do not consider arbitrary appearance changes.
-Furthermore, our novel view synthesis is limited to the performance of the neural rendering method we base our method on.